u1i/devops-course/projects/tech.md

     * Application Source Code
     * Workflow(s)
     * README.md (or any other document) that explains the outcome, your steps, and your thought process
 * Start with an empty (or initialized) GitHub repository.
 As you implement and make changes, do a commit + push each time
+* What are we looking to see?
+You're free to take this into any direction you would like as long as it fulfills these two things:
+	* Some action is triggered once someone commits a change in the repository
+	* The GitHub repo link (and README.md file) gives sufficient explanation of what you're trying to achieve, your learning, the steps you take etc.